memsql/SingleStoreNETConnector/docs/content/tutorials/bulk-update.md

 * At least one non-key column must be mapped, so there is a column to update.
 * Duplicate key values in the source data are rejected; they would collide in the staging table's primary key.
 * Shard key columns cannot be updated, because SingleStore does not allow updating a shard key.
-* Generated (computed) columns cannot be updated, and are rejected if mapped.
+* Generated (computed) columns cannot be mapped (neither as key nor update columns), because the staging table cannot reproduce a generated column's definition.
 * Reference tables are not supported as the destination.
 * Expression column mappings (a `SingleStoreBulkCopyColumnMapping` with an `Expression`) are not supported.

 Other things to be aware of:

+* **Key columns need not be unique in the destination.** The key columns identify rows to update via a join; they are not required to be a unique or primary key on the destination table.
+If they are not unique, a single source row can update multiple destination rows, and `RowsMatched`/`RowsAffected` can exceed the number of source rows.
+Duplicate keys are only rejected in the *source* data (they would collide in the staging table's primary key).
 * **Key column types.** The key columns become the primary key of the staging table, so they must be types that SingleStore allows in a primary key.
 Large `TEXT`/`BLOB`/`JSON`/spatial columns are not usable as key columns.
 * **Required privileges.** In addition to `UPDATE` on the destination table, the connection needs permission to run